ncthbrt/nact.xyz/content/lessons-reason/getting_started.md

 dispatch(greeter, {name: "Erlich Bachman"});
 ```

-The first unamed argument to `spawnStateless` is the parent, which is in this case the actor system.
+The first unnamed argument to `spawnStateless` is the parent, which is in this case the actor system.
 The [hierarchy](#hierarchy) section will go into more detail about this.

-The second unamed argument to `spawnStateless` is a function which is invoked when a message is received.
+The second unnamed argument to `spawnStateless` is a function which is invoked when a message is received.

 The name argument to `spawnStateless` is optional, and if omitted, the actor is automatically assigned a name by the system.